NathanNoye/Obsidian-Vault/Bibles/NASB1995/41 - Mark/Mark 4.md

 And He was saying to them, **"To you has been given the mystery of the kingdom of God, but those who are outside get everything in parables,**

 ###### 12
-so that while seeing, they may see and not perceive, and while hearing, they may hear and not understand, otherwise they might return and be forgiven."Explanation
+so that while seeing, they may see and not perceive, and while hearing, they may hear and not understand, otherwise they might return and be forgiven."

+### Explanation

 ###### 13
 And He *said to them, **"Do you not understand this parable?
 How will you understand all the parables?**